chooyan-eng/animated_to/README.md

 }
 ```

+### Placement and Nesting

+`AnimatedToBoundary` should be placed:
+- Near the root of your widget tree for global hit testing coverage
+- Around individual page widgets to isolate navigation transition effects

-Note that `AnimatedToBoundary` can be nested, so you don't have to remove the other `AnimatedToBoundary` you placed at the root of the widget tree.
+Note that `AnimatedToBoundary` can be nested, so you don't have to remove other `AnimatedToBoundary` widgets you placed at the root when adding a new one around a page.

 ## Limitations